KDE/digikam-doc/image_editor/colors_tools.rst

 Before you can process negatives in digiKam, you need to digitize them.
 If you don’t have access to a film scanner or a lab that offers film scanning services, you can digitize film using a DSLR camera (there are plenty of tutorials on how to do that on the Web, as `this one <https://petapixel.com/2013/03/25/digitizing-your-film-using-your-dslr/>`_).
 The rest of the process assumes that you are using the latter way to digitize film negatives.

 Open a RAW file containing a film negative in the editor.
 Crop the original file and apply lens correction if necessary.
 Choose then :menuselection:`Color --> Invert` to transform the negative into a positive image.
 In case you work with the color negative, the converted image most likely requires some additional tweaking.
 First of all, the converted image is likely to have a strong blue tint.
 The easiest way to remove it is to use digiKam’s **Auto-Correction** tool.
-Choose :menuselection:`Color -> Auto-Correction` and select one of the presets.
+Choose :menuselection:`Color --> Auto-Correction` and select one of the presets.
 In many cases, the **Auto Levels** or **Equalize** presets do a decent job of correcting the colors.
 If the colors still look slightly off, you can adjust them further using the :menuselection:`Colors --> Color Balance` tool.

 .. figure:: images/editor_negative.webp
+    :alt:
+    :align: center

+    The Image Editor Tool to Simulate Negative Film

 The **Invert** feature in combination with an **Auto-Correction** preset provides a quick-and-dirty way of converting negatives, but digiKam has another tool designed specifically for processing color negatives.
 To access it, choose the :menuselection:`Color --> Color Negative` menu entry.
 The Color **Negative** Film interface contains several handy features that can help you to convert the negative and tweak the resulting image.
 While the **Invert** tool uses a generic profile for converting negatives, the Color Negative Film interface offers profiles for many popular film types.
 So the first step is to select the appropriate profile.
 For better results, try to enable the **Color Balance** option, too.
 If the used film is not in the list, you can use the **Neutral** profile as a fall back.